Salivary Glands Long Essays

 Oral Medicine Red And White Lesions Important Notes

-1. TNM staging
+1. TNM Staging

 • It is staging of malignancy which measures 3 major parameters of cancer

-• T- size of tumour
+• T- size of the tumour

 • N- lymph node involvement